nearprotocol/NEARStudio/README.md

 ### Contributing

-Please get familiar with the [contributing guide](https://github.com/wasdk/WebAssemblyStudio/wiki/Contributing).
+If you want to contribute upstream to WebAssemblyStudio, please get familiar with the [contributing guide](https://github.com/wasdk/WebAssemblyStudio/wiki/Contributing).

-Any doubts or questions?
-You can always find us on slack at http://wasm-studio.slack.com

-Need a slack invite? https://wasm-studio-invite.herokuapp.com/
+Join our [Discord](https://discord.gg/gBtUFKR) if you want to help with NEAR-specific stuff or just stay in touch with development progress.

+We also have [Telegram](https://t.me/cryptonear) with more curated updates.

 ### Credits

 This project depends on several excellent libraries and tools:

+* [WebAssembly Studio](https://github.com/wasdk/WebAssemblyStudio) is used as a skeleton for our IDE.

 * [Monaco Editor](https://github.com/Microsoft/monaco-editor) is used for rich text editing, tree views and context menus.